 2. What should you expect in regards to practice times and dates?

-September/October/November (Regular Season and Post Season): Starting the week of September 3, 2018, practices will be 3 days per week from 5:30pm-7:15pm or 7:15pm-9pm. on the Eastlake High School Community fields.
+September/October/November (Regular Season and Post Season): Starting the week of September 6, 2021, practices will be 3 days per week from 5:30pm-7:15pm or 7:15pm-9pm. on the Eastlake High School Community fields.
 The exact days of your practices will be made available the month of August.
-The first game for the 2018 Season is September 8th.
-This year we do not have games on Labor Day weekend.
+The first game for the 2021 season is tentatively September 4th or the following week due to Labor Day.

-3. What if your son misses a practice?
+3. What if a player misses a practice?

 Practices are an essential part of the football experience – not only for game purposes, but for safety reasons as well.
 It is during these practice sessions that the kids are taught proper and safe techniques as well as team assignments.